nicholaswhitman/paycheck-calculator/README.md

 ## Installation

 To install paycheck_calculator download the dist folder.
 Open the application in the dist folder.
 Keep all files to keep the executable working properly.
+Only works on Windows OS

 ## License